 The cumulative effects assessment must follow the guidance of the Review Board’s Environmental Impact Assessment Guidelines, which refers specifically to cumulative effects assessment and includes a description of how to consider reasonably foreseeable future developments.
 The assessment of cumulative effects of the project must include the following, but may also address other items:

 Identify the valued components, or their indicators, on which the cumulative effects assessment is focused, including the rationale for their selection.
-These are valued components affects by the highway in combination with other past, present or reasonably foreseeable future developments.
+These are valued components affected by the highway in combination with other past, present or reasonably foreseeable future developments.
 Present spatial and temporal boundaries for the cumulative effect assessment for each valued component selected.
 Emphasize valued components with special environmental sensitivities or where significant risks could be involved.

 Identify the sources of potential cumulative effects.
-Specify other past, present of reasonably foreseeable future developments that may substantially affects the valued components identified above.
-These may be in the vicinity of the highway, or may affect a mobile resource that moves into its vicinity (like a river or a caribou herd).
+Specify other past, present or reasonably foreseeable future developments that may substantially affects the valued components identified above.
+These may be in the vicinity of the project footprint, or may affect a mobile resource that moves into its vicinity (like a river or a caribou herd).

 Predict the combined effects of the highway and the other activities identified above.